Section-Specific

 The Table of Contents (TOC) is a mandatory and vital section of your thesis/dissertation.

-It is not recommended that you use templates or tools to set up the TOC.
-While Microsoft Word has some tools to assist with the creation of a TOC, the formatting settings can be extremely difficult to change, so we strongly suggest setting up your TOC from scratch.
+Do not use embedded templates or Headings/Microsoft tools to set up the TOC.
+Set up the TOC manually using Tab Stop Positions.
+These manual settings are present in the ETD Word Template we made to help you.
+However, while Microsoft Word has some tools to assist with the creation of a TOC, the formatting settings within word can be extremely difficult to change and negatively impact formatting throughout the Word document, so we strongly suggest setting up your TOC from scratch.

 The use of Tab Stops is required.